-This is a less formal occupation agreement and is used when the occupier is in a homeless hostel, sharing the accommodation with their landlord, are paying guests of other tenants, or living in a hall of residence.
+This is a less formal occupation agreement – One up from a Hotel or Bed and Breakfast, and is used when the occupier is in a Hostel, sharing the accommodation with their landlord, other members of a group, paying guests of other tenants, or living in a hall of residence.

 Bare Contractual Tenancy Agreement

-A Bare Contractual Tenancy is used when it is legally impossible for an AST to exist.
+A Bare Contractual Tenancy is used when a tenant has exclusive possession but it is legally impossible for an AST to exist.
 This could be because a landlord lives in another flat in the same building as his tenant, the annual rent is more than £100,000 per annum or the landlord is a Housing Co-operative.